 To make the deal legal, I think we paid my friend $50 for this pony, which my daughter promptly named Lightning.
 As you can see from the pictures, we eventually trusted the little guy to ride double, bareback (no, we never had helmets back then) and my daughter gained more confidence from that priceless little pony than you can ever imagine.

-Now, my daughter is a beautiful young woman, who will compete in her very first endurance ride this Saturday.
-But we will never forget the story of the little pony who simply walked up the driveway one day.
+Now, my daughter has grown into a beautiful woman who will soon be getting married.
+But neither of us will forget the little pony who simply walked up the driveway one day.
 LIGHTNING!

 Have you had a good pony in your life?
 Or a bad one?
 One that you learned a lot from?